bsflw/harbour/readme.md

 # harbour

 Use Keybase to sign and verify your Git commits.
-Currently, harbour has only been tested on Linux and Windows but macOS support is coming soon.
+Harbour has been tested on Linux (using WSL), Windows, and macOS.

 ![Screenshot showing Keybase has verified a commit signature.](docs/images/harbour-rendered.png)

 ## Getting started

-The instructions are much the same for Windows and Linux, just replace the executable "harbour" with "harbour.exe".
+The instructions are much the same for Windows, Linux and macOS, just replace the executable "harbour" with "harbour.exe" for Windows.

 Store harbour in a safe place.
 Personally, I'm using `/home/phil/.local/bin/harbour`.